elmar-hinz/Python.Vii/README.md

 ## Stability

 It is a working editor.
-The first version is rather prove of concept than production stable.
+It is prove of concept, not more.

-The goal of this version is to make you curious.
 Maybe you like to test it and report you feedback.

-For now there is still to much resarch and dynamic to ask for pull requests, but stay tuned to join the development within one or two years.
+For now there is still too much resarch and dynamic to ask for pull requests, but stay tuned to join the development within a few years, if I find the time to drive this experiment any further.

 ## Installation

 The devolopment is done on OS X with homebrew Python 3.
 The editor depends on the Python ncurses library.